 My first Chronic Fatigue Syndrome test results from Biolab are shown in figures A, B and C. These were from 1993, the year in which I was later diagnosed with Myalgic Encephalomyelitis.

-After taking minerals and vitamins for alternative healing, the next blood test showed that most deficiencies had been corrected.
+After taking the appropriate healing supplements , the next blood test showed that most deficiencies had been corrected.

 Given that magnesium is needed for good working of the brain and nervous system, this seems a significant finding.

-However, please note that when I showed the test results for low magnesium levels to a doctor , the response was: "Oh we are not interested in that."
+If you are excited that you might get a test that shows abnormalities, please note that when I showed the test results for low magnesium levels to one doctor , the response was: "Oh we are not interested in that."

 Clinical tests at Biolab UK include:

-Mercury testing is not through a blood test but an analysis of the feces.
+Mercury testing is not through a blood test but through an analysis of the feces.

 For my results of fecal mercury testing see Figure D.